what3words/wordpress-autosuggest-plugin/w3w-autosuggest/README.txt

 == Frequently Asked Questions ==

-= Is there a web site for this plugin? =

-Absolutely.
-Go to the [what3words Adress Field home page](https://developer.what3words.com/tools/e-commerce/wordpress) for the latest information.
-There’s also the official [WordPress Plugin Page](https://wordpress.org/plugins/3-word-address-validation-field/).

 = I have a question that's not answered here; what do I do? =

 Have a read of the [what3words Knowledge Base](https://support.what3words.com), which contains many more frequently asked questions and their answers.